-- slice_func slicing function that returns index based on query - action action to be performed for the slice seed - seed for random assignment
+- slice_func slicing function that returns index based on query - action action to be performed for the slice

 This function splits the entire domain space into multiple slices (determined by the number of provided actions).
 A slice_func is called to determine which slice a query belongs to.
 The corresponding action is then executed.